 The most common method used in developing male hormonal contraceptives include using both testosterone and progestogen in order to “switch off” sperm production.
 This means the body will produce semen without sperm or with too little sperm to cause fertility.
 These slightly differ from hormonal female contraception which usually takes a week to become effective, as it can take a few months to suppress sperm production.
 Male hormonal contraception has been developed in a few different forms with varying levels of success, these studies are discussed below.

 Men are given an injection every 8 weeks to suppress the production of sperm.
 Hormonal injections have been found to be 98% effective in preventing unwanted pregnancy, which is similar to effectiveness of female hormonal contraceptives.
 Plus, after a year of stopping the injections, 94% of men had recovery of sperm concentration, showing evidence for its reversibility and three quarters reported they would be happy to continue using the method if it was available.

-However, many trials have been ended early due to adverse side effects such as acne, mood swings and the development of mood disorders (sound familiar?).
+However, many trials have ended early due to adverse side effects such as acne, mood swings and the development of mood disorders (sound familiar?).
 It would be interesting to see how many trials for current female contraceptives would be ended early for the same reasons if they were to be trialed now.

 Male contraceptive pill

-Similar to female oral birth control, the male pill would have to be taken daily.
+Similar to female oral contraception, the male pill would have to be taken daily.
 A 2019 clinical trial found this to effectively reduce sperm, without any severe side effects (only mild reports of fatigue, headaches and acne).
 However, much more research is needed to detect long term outcomes as this study only observed the effects over 28 days despite the fact it takes at least 60-90 days for optimal sperm suppression.
 Don’t get too excited about this just yet, the researchers suggest safe, reversible hormonal male contraception should be available in about 10 years.
-Sigh.